-The Athletics Committee oversees of the university's intercollegiate athletics program, ensuring the institution meets its expectations for academic and competitive success, quality student-athlete experiences and compliance with NCAA requirements.
+The Athletics Committee oversees the university's intercollegiate athletics program, ensuring the institution meets its expectations for academic and competitive success, quality student-athlete experiences and compliance with NCAA requirements.

-The Committee is comprised of three or more members of the Board of Visitors.
-The Athletic Director, or their designee, is expected to attend.
-In addition to complying with the Commonwealth of Virginia's Conflict of Interest laws and any University policies, each member must be free from any financial, family or other material personal relationship that, in the opinion of the Board or the Committee members, would impair their independence from management and the University.
+The committee is comprised of three or more members of the Board of Visitors.
+The Athletic Director is expected to attend.
+In addition to complying with the Commonwealth of Virginia's Conflict of Interest laws and any university policies, each member must be free from any financial, family or other material personal relationship that, in the opinion of the board or the committee members, would impair their independence from management and the university.

-- Review the Strategic Plan Accountability Measures - Review the yearly Academic Report - Monitor the annual fund-raising strategies - Keep current with NCAA legislation as appropriate - Review the Student-Athlete Disciplinary Report - Review the annual Title IX Report - Support the Athletic Department's mission - Review facility renovations and construction plans as appropriate - Annual review of the Virginia State Auditors APA Report
+- Review the Strategic Plan Accountability Measures - Review the yearly Academic Report - Monitor the annual fund-raising strategies - Keep current with NCAA legislation as appropriate - Review the Student-Athlete Disciplinary Report - Review the annual Title IX Report - Support the mission of the Department of Athletics - Review facility renovations and construction plans as appropriate - Annual review of the Virginia State Auditors APA Report

-The Committee will meet at least two times annually.
+The committee will meet at least two times annually.
 Additional meetings may occur more frequently as circumstances warrant.